srikanthv02/crawlingStack/README.md

 - .gitignore file is available.

 ### Steps to Build - Using Script ###
 - There is a shell script file called as build.sh, which installs node and npm for MAC machines, along with Git Clone and npm install on the path.
 Only pre-requisite is HomeBrew.
-Run the file as 'sh build.sh'
+Run the file as 'sh build.sh'.
+- If node is already installed, it will skip the step and move ahead.

 ### Steps to Build - Manual ###
 - Install node and npm on MAC using brew install node.
 (In case HomeBrew is working)